BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 - Genotype data, plink (optional), ideally used in place of exome data for step 0
 - Exome data, vcf or plink.
-- Sample IDs, a list of sampleIDs to analyse.
+- Sample IDs, a list of sample IDs to analyse.
 - Annotation file
 - BRaVa phenotype file (provided)

 ### Environment

 The only env requirement for this walkthrough is access to a linux machine with either Docker or Singularity available.
-With Docker or Singularity we can run Wei Zhou's [SAIGE Docker container](https://hub.docker.com/r/wzhou88/saige) giving guarantees that analyses across cohorts are equivalent and easily reproducible.
+With Docker or Singularity we can run Wei Zhou's [SAIGE Docker container](https://hub.docker.com/r/wzhou88/saige), giving guarantees that analyses across cohorts are equivalent and easily reproducible.

 ## Setup